Close

 ON SALE 8/22/23!

-Image Placeholder of - 2Small Change by Jo Walton
+opens in a new windowPlaceholder of -23Small Change by Jo Walton

 In 1941 the European war ended in the Farthing Peace, a rapprochement between Britain and Nazi Germany.
 The balls and banquets of Britain’s upper classes never faltered, while British ships ferried “undesirables” across the Channel to board the cattle cars headed east.
 In three brilliant novels set between the late 1940s and the early 1960s of this alternate world, Jo Walton explores how a free society can become an unfree one, how easily traditional powers-that-be can accommodate themselves to tyranny, and what a difference a few courageous men and women can make.
 Alternately charming, heartstopping, and astonishingly deft, this trilogy is a work of total relevance to our modern age.
 This new Tor Essentials edition of the Small Change trilogy includes a new introduction by J. Bradford de Long, author of Slouching Toward Utopia and one-time Deputy Assistant Secretary of the Treasury.